-1. Goldsprings is located in Nevada/Utah (USA) one of the best mining jurisdictions in the World
+1. Located in USA, on the border of Nevada & Utah, one of the best mining jurisdictions in the World

 - Low political, environmental, and tax risks.

 - A large gold region with an annual production of nearly 5 million ounces from major mining companies like Barrick, Newmont, Kinross, Coeur.

 - All necessary infrastructures already exist (railways, road, power lines, water).